harte3/Group2_FlatironApprenticeshipCapstone/README.md

 We decided logistic regression best suited our model and the factors that had the greatest impact on whether or not a patient had a stroke were age and hypertension, which is suprising as we inferenced that smoking status and BMI would hold more weight in the outcome.

 With that being said, hypertension should be taken seriously especially in conjunction with age over 40.
+This model should be utilized by federal health organizations for patient outreach.